Anthony O’Toole works at the intersection of food, culture, tourism and place.

 • One to Watch — Irish Independent (2025)

-He has also received a number of academic awards and distinctions during his studies at TU Dublin.
+He has also received several academic awards and distinctions during his studies at TU Dublin.

-• Academic and professional training grounded in culinary innovation, food systems and cultural tourism.
+• Academic and professional training grounded in business development, culinary innovation, food systems and cultural tourism.

 Education & Academic Distinctions